elibroftw/blog.elijahlopez.ca/content/posts/energy-drink-reviews.md

 ### Reign Energy Reignbow Sherbet (6 / 10)

-This definitely is not on par with White Monster.
+This definitely is not on par with Monster White.
 It doesn't taste as good as I thought it did, so it's not worth a repurchase.
 However, if someone offered me to drink it, I would accept.
 I'll try to drink my last can chilled to figure out if the subpar taste was just because the drink was at room temperature.

+### Monster Energy Reserve White Pineapple (5.5 / 10)

+This is also not on par with Monster White.
+Although I like the Monster White flavour, the pineapple flavour ruins the drink.
+Pineapple juice is good enough to be honest.
+I put this under the Reignbow Sherbet just because the Reignbow Sherbet is fruity.

 ### Reign Energy Orange Dreamsicle (5 / 10)